s00141425/bs2/MvcFirstTest/readme.md

 ﻿###Out First ASP.NET MVC Application

 This is my first Read me file

+it added